mydarlingrex/nested_zaloops/README.md

-# nested_zaloops
-Nested loops can't hurt you
+# Nested loops can't hurt you

-I learn Python and struggle with nested loops.
+Lonely repo from a slow Python learner.